Disa Gísladóttir

 Þórdís "Disa" Lilja Gísladóttir (born 5 March 1961) is an Icelandic athlete.
 She competed in the women's high jump at the 1976 Summer Olympics and the 1984 Summer Olympics.
 She was a member of the track and field team at the University of Alabama in Tuscaloosa.

+Competing for the Alabama Crimson Tide track and field team, Gísladóttir won the inaugural 1982 and 1983 high jump at the NCAA Division I Outdoor Track and Field Championships.